sass/sass/accepted/calc-functions.md

 > cause the entire expression (out to the nearest parentheses) to be parsed as
 > an unquoted string.

-During the deprecation period, add "A `SpaceListExpression` that directly contains at least one `InterpolatedIdentifier`" to the list of [calculation-safe expressions].
+During the deprecation period, add "An unbracketed `SpaceListExpression` with more than one element, at least one of which is an `InterpolatedIdentifier` that contains interpolation" to the list of [calculation-safe expressions].
 In addition, add the following to the [calculation semantics]:

 [calculation-safe expressions]: #calculation-safe-expression
 [calculation semantics]: #calculations